Creating and keeping up-to-date payroll records

 Payroll records audits

 We must be able to audit your payroll records.
 Some schemes are governed by specific administrative obligations.
 You must also take account of the retention periods.
-More information can be obtained by calling the Tax Information Line.
+More information can be obtained by calling the Tax Information Line for Non-resident Tax Issues.